focusreactive/headless-cms-gpt-sdk/packages/storyblok-ai-sdk/README.md

 - `cb` - Callback function that will be called with the result.
 - `hasToCreateNewStory` - Optional.
 If you want to create a new story, you can pass `true` here.
 - `promptModifier` - Optional.
 If you want to add some instructions to the prompt, you can pass the modifier here.
 - `translationLevel` - Can be a `field` or a `folder`.
-When `field` will perform field-level translation for the current history.
+When `field` will perform field-level translation for the current story.
 When `folder`, translation will be done at the folder level.
 [Storyblok Internationalization docs](https://www.storyblok.com/docs/guide/in-depth/internationalization).
 - `folderLevelTranslation` - Data required for folder level translation: `targetFolderId` and `translationMode`.
 Where `translationMode` can have two options: `selected` and the`all`.
 When using the `selected` option, only text fields that are explicitly marked as translatable will be processed.
 Using `all` will translate all text fields regardless of the translatable flag.

 **Usage**